shuowencs/Robust-Score-Test/README.md

 Auxiliary functions:
    counting.m: counts the number of occurrence of x (covariates) and s (outcomes)
    compute_z_all: computes analytical score vectors
-Note: to implement L-BFGS-M, need to download and compile mexfiles from Stephen Becker's GitHub website.

 # 3. Constructing the sup test statistic
 The function file is stat.m.
 In finite sample, we adjust the test statistic construction using Tikhonov regularization.